hyrmn/hyr.mn/src/site/posts/strategic-design.md

 One of the challenges with delivering a solution is understanding the current process.
 As you talk to key stakeholders, you'll discover that the front desk personnel have separate functions from the group sales team.
 And, likewise, the housekeeping staff have different tasks than the maintenance team.
 They'll all have distinct workflows and language.

-> Put Like With Like

- — literally every organization book ever
+{% pullquote "literally every organization book ever" %}Put Like With Like{% endpullquote %}

 A Bounded Context is a way to group the common things together within a team or function.
 It's very hard to get it right the first time and you likely will iterate in several sessions with your stakeholders before boundaries crystalize.
 One tip from Vaughn Vernon is that a Bounded Context is a linguistic boundary.
 That is, the terms and language within a Bounded Context are consistent.